morcs/beautiful-jekyll/2018-04-01-introduction-to-elm.md

 ### Elm is a programming language

 The Elm language was designed specifically for creating browser-based applications.
 In that sense, it's a bit like JavaScript.
-In most other ways though, it's nothing like JavaScript!
+Don't worry though, in most other ways though, it's nothing like JavaScript!

 Elm is a pure functional language (more on that later), with a syntax very similar languages such as Haskell and F#.
-Don't let that scare you off though, Elm is deliberately designed to be easy to understand.
+Don't let that scare you off either though, Elm is deliberately designed to be easy to understand.

-In fact, if you're interested, almost everything you learn from Elm can help you to break into those more "hardcore" functional languages.
+In fact, if you're interested in learning more about functional programming, almost everything you learn from Elm can help you break into those more "hardcore" functional languages.
 As a traditional "object-oriented" developer I've found that once you know some Elm, those languages start to look a lot more familiar.

 ### Elm is a front-end framework